December 11, 2017 | Car Accidents

 One question that lawyers often hear during the first meeting with a car accident victim is whether the attorney thinks that the case will settle or go to trial.
 While nobody can make definitive statements about a case’s ultimate resolution, some factors will make a case more or less likely to go to trial—though the vast majority of car accident cases settle out of court.

 Some factors that will influence whether your case will go to trial follow below.
-For more information or for specific advice about your accident, contact our Indianapolis car accident lawyers online or call our office today at (888) 242-HURT (4878).
+For more information or for specific advice about your accident, contact our car accident lawyers in Indianapolis online or call our office today at (888) 242-HURT (4878).

 One of the most important factors that will determine whether your case will go to trial is the strength of your case against the other driver, as determined by any evidence that indicates the other driver’s fault for the accident.
 In most cases, liability is so clear to both parties that taking the matter before a court becomes a waste of time.
 That said, in some instances, when the other party contests liability, you may need to prove the matter to a judge or a jury.